-SPBMC trial attorney James Wilkens recently obtained a significant settlement in medical malpractice suit.
-The case involved a man who was widowed with two children on the autism spectrum when his wife died suddenly on June 15, 2015.
-Plaintiff ultimately received a $3.3 million settlement.
+SPBMC trial attorney James Wilkens recently obtained a significant settlement in a medical malpractice suit.
+The case involved a widowed man with two children on the autism spectrum whose wife died suddenly on June 15, 2015.
+The plaintiff ultimately received a $3.3 million settlement.

 Lawsuit Helps Protect Vulnerable Family that Lost a Wife and Mother

 The father of two children on the autistic spectrum became a widower when his wife died suddenly overnight in 2015.
 Her doctor told her husband that he was surprised she died and that the cause of her death was from pneumonia.
 The husband asked attorney James Wilkens to get involved, and Mr. Wilkens’ investigation showed the wife died not from pneumonia, but from congestive heart failure.
-Ultimately, the Medical Examiner’s report showed her death to be from cardiac failure, and not pneumonia as the doctor had originally claimed.
+Ultimately, the medical examiner’s report showed her death to be from cardiac failure, not pneumonia as the doctor had originally claimed.

 During the litigation, the doctor acknowledged that, while he was treating his patient, she was exhibiting symptoms that made evaluation for cardiac problems mandatory.
 However, he did not take those steps.
 The investigation also showed that the patient’s cardiologist performed a stress test on her that was abnormal and required further evaluations that were not completed.

 “The medical professionals involved in the care and treatment made several errors and omissions that ultimately led to a tragic and preventable loss.
 Her doctor should have recommended an EKG be performed due to her symptoms, but this essential step was not conducted,” attorney James Wilkens said of the case.

 The Defendants Offered a Settlement of $3.3 Million After Four Years of Contested Litigation

 Ultimately, on the eve of trial, the husband accepted a settlement package of more than $3 million.
-The settlement was an acknowledgement by the doctor that a proper differential diagnosis would have been required to rule out a cardiac issue and that he never completed one.
+The settlement was an acknowledgment by the doctor that a proper differential diagnosis would have been required to rule out a cardiac issue and that he never completed one.